Alight Inc. (ALIT) Shares Down Despite Recent Market Volatility

 ALIT’s Market Performance

-ALIT stock saw an increase of 1.46% in the past week, with a monthly gain of 2.86% and a quarterly increase of 14.08%.
-The volatility ratio for the week is 4.56%, and the volatility levels for the last 30 days are 3.20% for Alight Inc. (ALIT).
-The simple moving average for the last 20 days is 2.19% for ALIT stock, with a simple moving average of 18.71% for the last 200 days.
+ALIT’s stock has seen a 0.93% increase for the week, with a 0.31% rise in the past month and a 13.54% gain in the past quarter.
+The volatility ratio for the week is 3.89%, and the volatility levels for the past 30 days are at 3.57% for Alight Inc. The simple moving average for the last 20 days is 2.74% for ALIT stock, with a simple moving average of 19.09% for the last 200 days.

 Analysts’ Opinion of ALIT